apache/jena-site/content/documentation/txn/txn.md

     }) ;

-whereas reading data into an RDF dataset needs to be a write transaction (the dataset or model is chanaged).
+whereas reading data into an RDF dataset needs to be a write transaction (the dataset or model is changed).

     Dataset ds = ... ;
     Txn.executeWrite(ds, ()-> {